JustinCasler/Personal_Website/content/jobs/Mathnasium/index.md

 ---

 - Scheduled meetings and hours for tutors in training to help them develop into strong teachers
-- Taught young kids and teens in my town math concepts
+- Taught math concepts to young kids and teens in my town
-- Made STEM a more approachable field by demonstrating that math can be simple, engaging, and fun
+- Made STEM a more approachable subject by demonstrating that math can be simple, engaging, and fun